David Boysen: Helsingør

 Boysen returned to Denmark in August 2020, signing with newly promoted Danish 1st Division club FC Helsingør.
 The move marked his thirteenth club in nine years.
 He made his debut for the club on 2 September 2020 in a Danish Cup match against sixth-tier Series 1 club Bispebjerg Boldklub, which ended in a shocking 3–2 loss.
 Boysen made his league debut on 9 September in a 4–2 home game against Silkeborg, coming on as a substitute in the 85h minute.

 Fremad Amager

 On 16 June 2021 Fremad Amager confirmed, that Boysen had signed a two-year deal with the club.
+In July 2023, a year before the original contract expiration, Boysen confirmed that his contract had been terminated.

+In September 2023, Boysen joined Brønshøj Boldklub.

 Personal life

 Boysen's father is from Israel.